rpavlovic/PCT/README.md

 To manually output a static build for the IPG team:

-`gulp compile`
+`gulp ipg`

-That will generate flat HTML in the ./build directory.
-To generate a build for the IPG team, cd into ./build, zip everything up, and post it to the IPG team in Slack.
+That will generate flat HTML in the ./build directory, and zip it up.
+If your build directory is already complete (via `gulp` or `gulp build`), you can just run `gulp zip`, which is way faster.